cydrobolt/polr/README.md

 polr information
 ==================

+####Polr App (Self-hosted) is currently on hold while a stable version of the PaaS (platform-as-a-service) site is developed. (http://polr.cf) If you would like Polr PaaS's code, please email Cydrobolt or join on on IRC, #polr on Freenode.

 A URL Shortner with simple API

 Polr's code is separated into three folders.

 Developers wanting to intergrate Polr into their app/website should go to /releases/ and read the /docs/ Prospective contributors should go to /dev/

     Copyright (C) 2014  Polr